EcoJulia/Diversity.jl/README.md

 ## generalisedjaccard () - Calculate a generalised version of Jaccard's index
 ##
 ## Calculates a generalisation of Jaccard's index of two columns
-## representing sub-community counts.
+## representing subcommunity counts.
 This evaluates to is A / G - 1
 ## for a series of orders, repesented as a vector of qs (or a single
 ## number).
 It also includes a similarity matrix for the species.
 This
 ## gives measure of the average distinctiveness of the
-## sub-communities.
+## subcommunities.
 ##
 ## Arguments:
 ## - proportions - population proportions